kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 ./gradlew test
 ```

-That test validates:

-- create
-- get by id
-- list
-- update
-- delete
-- `404` after delete

-This is a useful checkpoint because it proves that the generated API layer and your delegate implementation are wired together correctly.
+That test validates create, get by id, list, update, delete, and `404` after delete.
+This is a useful checkpoint because it proves that the generated API layer and your delegate implementation are
+wired together correctly.

 ## Best Practices { #best-practices }

 - Keep the OpenAPI contract close to the real behavior of the application.
 The contract should describe reality, not future ideas.
 - Keep generated code as build output only.
-Do not edit files under `build/generated/user-http-server`.
+Do not edit or commit files under `build/generated/user-http-server`.
 - Keep business logic in services, not in generated classes.
 - Use delegates as the transport boundary between generated API types and internal application models.
 - Regenerate server code as part of normal builds so the contract and compiled application cannot drift apart.
+- Give every operation a stable `operationId`: it is what names the delegate method and every generated response type, so renaming it is a source-level breaking change.
+- Apply the OpenAPI `default` values yourself in the delegate, because generated servers hand you `null` for absent optional parameters.

 ## Summary { #summary }